 Some of the events that have been known to trigger Dressler syndrome include:

-Symptoms can occur two to five weeks after the initial event.
-In some people, symptoms may not develop for as long as three months.
+Symptoms can occur 2 to 5 weeks after the initial event.
+In some people, symptoms may not develop for as long as 3 months.

 - chest pain that’s worse when lying down